FilterList/PlatformFiltersForQOL/README.md

 Filters and changes platform served cosmetics for uBlockOrigin

-A lot of the filters need to be cleaned up and be provided with better commenting.
+A lot of the filters need to be cleaned up and be provided with better commenting (Youtube/Twitter/Twitch are a mess).
 I haven't had the time to go through it all.
 Newer filters will be organised accordingly when added.